 Other things to consider when setting home inspection expectations:

-Current Market Conditions– Current market conditions drive so much of the real estate home buying and selling process.
-At this point we are in a strong sellers market with many sellers dictating terms on their home.
+Current market conditions drive so much of the real estate home buying and selling process.
+At this point, we are in a strong sellers’ market with many sellers dictating terms on their homes.
 Alternately 7-10 years ago the home buyers reigned supreme.
-As a buyer you can push much harder on a home inspection in a buyer’s market than you can in a sellers market.
-In a seller’s market, it is step aside there two more buyers right behind you.
+As a buyer, you can push much harder on a home inspection in a buyer’s market than you can in a seller’s market.
+In a seller’s market, it is step aside there are two more buyers right behind you.

-Market Segment– Given the market segment you are looking in…. location/price/amenities/size there will be certain expectations.
-For example right now if you are looking at a 1500 to square foot home in the Tewksbury Real Estate market in $350,000 to $400.000 range you will expect that some moderate to significant work will have to be done to that home.
-If your expectations is a home in tip top shape you would look for the same home in the 450,000 or a much smaller home in the same price.
-There is a correlation between the price of the home, the size of the home, the amenities of the home and what you can expect for condition.
+Given the market segment you are looking in…. location/price/amenities/size there will be certain expectations.
+For example right now if you are looking at a 1500 square-foot home in the Tewksbury Real Estate market in $400,000 to $47,.000 range you will expect that some moderate to significant work will have to be done to that home.
+If your expectation is a home in tip-top shape you would look for the same home in the 450,000 or a much smaller home in the same price.
+There is a correlation between the price of the home, the size of the home, the amenities of the home and what you can expect for the condition.

-No Home Inspection Is Going To be Perfect
+Failed Home Inspection: No Home Inspection Is Going To Be Perfect

 With that said, you should expect your home to: